kubernetes-retired/external-storage/local-volume/README.md

 2. Mount all the filesystems under one directory per StorageClass.
 The directories are specified in a configmap, see below.
 By default, the discovery directory is `/mnt/disks` and storage class is `local-storage`.
-3. Configure the Kubernetes API Server with the `PersistentLocalVolumes` & `AffinityInAnnotations` feature gates.
+3. Configure the Kubernetes API Server with the `PersistentLocalVolumes` feature gate.

 #### Option 4: Local test cluster